f5devcentral/techxchange-gitops-lab/docs/virtualserver.md

     > **Note:** In the lab environment, at times Argo CD may not immediately detect and deploy the changes.
 If this is the case, click the **Refresh** button on the **brewz** application in Argo CD.

-1. Now, check that an unknown product returns a JSON object by running the following command in the terminal of the Ubuntu desktop:
+1. Now, check that an unknown product returns a JSON object by running the following command in the terminal of the **appdev** vm:

     ```bash
     curl -k https://$BREWZ_URL/api/products/1234